Klovach/RecipeHelperApp/README.md

 ### Overview & Abstract
 MealMaven is a meal planning application that generates recipes and images with the power of AI, with nutritional data and requirements estimated based upon a user’s dietary needs and preferences.
 This application is hosted in a cloud computing platform known as Azure, which means you can access and use this application from anywhere.
 The project’s objective is to provide users with a means to easily generate ideas for meals that fit within their tastes and needs and demonstrate technical skill.

+> [!IMPORTANT]
+> This application's name has been changed from RecipeHelper to MealMaven.
+In the coming weeks, this repository's name will be changed

 ## Table of Contents
 1. [Functional Overview](#functional-overview)
 2. [Running and Accessing the ASP.NET Core Project](#running-and-accessing-the-aspnet-core-project)